 Considered the biggest weed festival in the world, 420 Hyde Park is a chance to celebrate cannabis in an open and relaxed environment.
 Read on to find out more about why you should attend, what you need to know and the history of the day.

-As the name suggests, it falls on the 20th April, which will be a Wednesday in 2022.
+As the name suggests, it falls on the 20th April, which will be a Saturday in 2024 (which is nice as it has been midweek the last few years).
 It starts at around 12 midday and loosely goes on till 6pm, but there aren’t particular guidelines, some people arrive much earlier and later than this.

 What Does The Day Celebrate?